 He was sentenced to hard labor.

-Why for allegedly stealing a poster?
+For allegedly stealing a poster.

-The people, roughly 30% of the population is starving in that state.
+Roughly 30% of the population is starving in that state.

-Anyway, in the mainstream media praising them.
+Anyway, in the mainstream media praising them, it's pretty disgraceful.

 And this is where I get into this whole issue about I don't understand the mindset of the left in this country.

-We'll verify all of this.
+We'll verify all of this, but the verification never happens.

-And here we are, years later, and he's got nukes.
+And here we are years later, and he's got nukes.

 Now he's building intercontinental ballistic missiles.